 3. The only way to feel better about myself is to go out… and do it.

 4. Not only am I going to experience fear whenever I'm in unfamiliar territory but so is everyone else.

-Negotiating like a boss will be one of those skills you need to acquire early on in business development.
+Negotiating like a boss will be one of those skills you need to acquire early on in business.
 Between negotiating deals and partnerships to bringing on new employees and hiring talent, knowing how to balance what you want with your counterpart is a game-changer.

-When I traveled to Bali in 2019, I wanted to think about the meaning of my life.
-I wanted to know how to make the most out of my time left on this earth.
-While I'm still very much in the process of discovering precisely that, this book has made me start shifting the stories I tell myself about myself.
+When I traveled to Bali in 2019, I was thinking about the meaning of my life.
+I wanted to know how to make the most out of my time left on earth.
+While I'm still very much in the process of discovering precisely that, this book has made me start shifting the stories I tell myself.